React DOM events on components

 const [showCard, setShowCard] = useState(false)

-Then I had the ProfileCard component but I couldn’t just do:
+Then I had the ProfileCard component and I tried the same thing:

 <ProfileCard